-Guidelines.
-The Carl Gans Award is named in recognition of Carl Gans’ scientific career and editorial contributions to animal morphology, biomechanics, and functional biology.
-Annually, one award may be given in either or both of these categories: 1) to an outstanding young investigator for distinguished contributions to the field of comparative biomechanics, and 2) to an investigator at any career stage for a significant contribution to the literature of comparative biomechanics published in the preceding five calendar years, including, but not limited to, research papers, review articles, and published books.
+The Carl Gans Awards, administered by the Division of Comparative Biomechanics, are named in recognition of Carl Gans’ scientific career and editorial contributions to animal morphology, biomechanics, and functional biology.
+Annually, two awards may be given, one in each of these categories: (1) to an outstanding young investigator for distinguished contributions to the field of comparative biomechanics, and (2) to an investigator at any career stage for a significant contribution to the literature of comparative biomechanics published in the preceding five calendar years, including, but not limited to, research papers, review articles, and published books.
 For the young investigator award, eligible candidates are those who have completed their doctorate within the past seven years.
 A maximum of one award from each category may be given per year.

 Candidates must be members of SICB and may either apply directly or be nominated.
 Recipients of the Bartholomew Award may not receive the Gans Award.
 Young investigator candidates and candidates for individual literature contributions can be nominated a maximum of three times.